kyverno/kyverno/DEVELOPMENT.md

 It is also possible to [switch between docker and ko](#switching-between-docker-and-ko) build systems easily.

+> **Note** If there are any reference tag related error while building the image, fetch all tags and associated object from upstream using `git fetch upstream --tags`.

 <!-- TODO: explain the way images are tagged. -->

 ### Building local images with docker